 CSX works hard to provide cars to customers that are in good working order.
 You can help!
 Watch this short video to learn how to prevent damage to box cars by properly opening and closing doors without forklifts or boom trucks.
 Watch video (WMV)

 CSX works hard to provide cars to customers that are in good working order.
 If you receive a railcar that is damaged or leaking please notify CSX within ShipCSX.com or the ShipCSX Mobile App.

 Load Adjustment and Transfer Assistance

-To ensure safety compliance inside CSX facilities and/or the protection of your product, the link below contains contractors who are insured and safety certified for operating on CSX property.
-These contractors are able to assist with load adjustments, transfers and reductions.
+To ensure safety compliance inside CSX facilities, the link below contains contractors who are insured and safety certified for operating on CSX property.
+These contractors are educated on the proper handling of commodities for protection of your product and are able to assist with load adjustments, transfers and reductions.